550+ 5-Star ReviewsWhatsApp

 UCAT

-Traditionally, this is a neglected section of the UCAT exam by candidates during their revision.
+Traditionally, the Situational Judgement Test is often a neglected section of the UCAT exam by candidates during their revision.

 We will explain everything you need to know about the SJT, and what tips and tricks you can follow to help prevent attaining a band 3 or 4 in the SJT which may limit your university options.